 1. What’s your story?
 Where are you from?

 My name is Tamas Arpadi and I am from Budapest, Hungary.
-In January of 2016 I started the everyday project in order to learn about and experiment with 3D techniques.
-As at my last year at university I did not like my portfolio pieces, I felt I needed to explore myself in a deeper level to find a visual language that is close to me.
+In January of 2016, I started the everyday project in order to learn about and experiment with 3D techniques.
+As at my last year at university I did not like my portfolio pieces, I felt I needed to explore myself on a deeper level to find a visual language that is close to me.

 2. Tell us about your aesthetic.